 We focus on travel experiences that build connections.
 Our passions include art, culture, history and, most of all, food.
 We believe the quickest way to connect with a place is to explore its food culture.

-While, currently, our slow travel is primarily based in North America, we have contributors in Europe and around the world.
+While, currently, our slow travel is primarily based in North America, we have team members in Europe and around the world.
 From Atlantic Canada to Southern India, from Brussels to Hong Kong – slow is the way we go.

-Andrew Matheson is a corporate escapee.
+Andrew Matheson is a corporate escapee originally from Nova Scotia, Canada.
 After 16 years in the IT industry, working for ‘the man,’ he’s paving his own way in this big, beautiful world.
-Andrew is the tech guru who makes sure CheeseWeb is always running smoothly.
-He also focuses on marketing and advertising to make sure the site statistics continue their current rate of growth.
+Andrew is the co-founder of RockFort Media and the tech guru who makes sure CheeseWeb is always running smoothly.
 Andrew takes time out from tech to write on his favourite topics – technology, military history, beer, and single malt whiskey.
-He enjoys tinkering with video editing and has been putting his new found skills to use on CheeseWeb.
+He is Yeti’s pilot, mechanic, and solar installation master.
 He shares his wife’s love of food, travel, and learning about the cultures of the world.

-Buddy is the work supervisor and can often be spotted cracking the whip from the corner of Alison or Andrew’s desk (or sleeping on their hands while they are trying to type.)
+Buddy is our well-travelled senior kitty, having lived in four countries and travelled to several more.
+He is the work supervisor and can be spotted cracking the whip from Yeti’s top bunk.
 He is the official food taste tester and gives the best snuggles in town.
-He is also an unashamed bed-hog and is responsible for morning wake-up calls, whether you actually want to wake up or not.
+He is also an unashamed bed-hog and is responsible for morning wake-up calls, whether you want to wake up or not.

-Adriana Yampey is our special correspondent from Germany and our Social Media Diva.
+Adriana Yampey is our special correspondent from Germany.
 Romanian by birth, she’s lived in Italy, Belgium, and the USA, in addition to her current home.
-She loves exploring the world with her husband and two kids and writes about family-friendly destinations around the globe.
+She loves exploring the world with her husband, and two kids and has travelled to more than forty countries and almost two hundred cities.
+She writes about family-friendly destinations in Europe and around the globe.
 Read Adriana’s articles on CheeseWeb

 Monika Lamba Saini is our expert on food and family travel in Belgium.
 Monika came to Brussels to pursue her pathology career in cancer research, with her husband and toddler.
 She likes to cook, read, listen to music, and spent time with her family.
 She is an avid foodie, loves to travel, explore new places, new cultures and also loves to write about them!
 You can read all of Monika’s articles here.